-HVA Systems Include:
+|HVA Systems Include:

 The unavoidable process of waiting on paint to dry creates much unproductive time in auto body repair shops.
-At BECCA, we continue to see common issues regarding poor performing air movement systems, as well as drying paint in paint booths.
+At BECCA, we continue to see common issues regarding poor-performing air movement systems, as well as drying paint in paint booths.
 As A result, there are excessive dry times and contamination.
-The issue, found through BECCA’s studies, was High Velocity Air (HVA) movement, any air movement systems with velocities around 300-400 fpm.
+The issue, found through BECCA’s studies, was High-Velocity Air (HVA) movement, any air movement systems with velocities around 300-400 fpm.
 The objective, create a system effectively addressing commonly encountered issues due to, slow dry times and contamination.

 HVA, in some situations, creates longer dry times due to boundary layers.
 HVA creates a boundary layer on smooth surfaces such as hoods, roofs, or any other flat surface.
-This affect is not always as drastic.
+This effect is not always as drastic.
 The boundary layer on bumpers or other grooved surfaces can create major setbacks in dry times, even prolonging the drying process.
 In order for HVA systems to be effective, a change in direction of some systems specific to each job.
 This will ensure all surfaces are being addressed and/or consistently clean systems to prevent contamination.